ielab/health-search-tutorial/hands-on/README.md

 We can also search using concepts.
 First, let's get the concepts covering the above "heart attack" example:

-`python concept_annotator.py "heart attack"`.
+`python3 concept_annotator.py "heart attack"`.
 This gives a list of mapped concepts: e.g.,

 ```
 C0027051:	heart attack